-- Have unit prices that reflect fair, realisable value of underlying assets and liabilities; - Ensure equitable treatment of investors entering, exiting or remaining in a fund. - Have a consistent and objective process for determining unit prices. - Comply with our governing documents, offer documents and the law.
+- Have unit prices that reflect the fair, realisable value of underlying assets and liabilities. - Ensure equitable treatment of investors entering, exiting, or remaining in a fund. - Have a consistent and objective process for determining unit prices. - Comply with our governing documents, offer documents, and the law.

-Conflicts of Interest and Related Party Transactions Policy
+Conflicts of Interest and Related Party Transactions Policies

-FundRock's Conflicts of Interest and Related Party Transaction Policy sets out the principles and procedures relating to the management of conflicts of interest within FundRock.
-The policy applies to all of FundRock's directors, relevant officers, senior management and employees.
+Our conflicts of interest and related party transaction policies set out the principles and procedures relating to the management of conflicts of interest within FundRock.
+The policy applies to all of FundRock's directors, relevant officers, senior management, and employees.